paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-017-national-oceanic-and-atmospheric-administration.md

 <a id="section-891a"></a>
 ## § 891a.
-Fleet replacement and modernization program

-The Secretary is authorized to implement, subject to the requirements of this subchapter, a 15-year program to replace and modernize the NOAA fleet.
+Operation and maintenance of NOAA fleet

+The Secretary, acting through the Assistant Administrator of NOAA for Marine and Aviation Operations, shall operate and maintain a fleet of vessels to meet the requirements of NOAA in carrying out the mission and functions of NOAA, subject to the requirements of this subchapter.

 ### Statutory Notes

-#### References in Text
+#### Amendments
-This subchapter, referred to in text, was in the original “this Act”, and was translated as reading “this title”, meaning title VI of Pub.
-L. 102–567, which enacted this subchapter, to reflect the probable intent of Congress.
+2025—Pub.
+L. 119–60 substituted “Operation and maintenance of NOAA fleet” for “Fleet replacement and modernization program” in section catchline and “, acting through the Assistant Administrator of NOAA for Marine and Aviation Operations, shall operate and maintain a fleet of vessels to meet the requirements of NOAA in carrying out the mission and functions of NOAA, subject to the requirements of this subchapter.” for “is authorized to implement, subject to the requirements of this subchapter, a 15-year program to replace and modernize the NOAA fleet.” in text.

 <a id="section-891b"></a>
 ## § 891b.
 Fleet replacement and modernization Plan
-**(a) In general** To carry out the program authorized in [section 891a of this title](./chapter-017-national-oceanic-and-atmospheric-administration.md#section-891a), the Secretary shall develop and submit to Congress a replacement and modernization Plan for the NOAA fleet covering the years authorized under [section 891h of this title](./chapter-017-national-oceanic-and-atmospheric-administration.md#section-891h).
+**(a) In general** To carry out the program authorized in [section 891a of this title](./chapter-017-national-oceanic-and-atmospheric-administration.md#section-891a), the Secretary, acting through the Assistant Administrator of NOAA for Marine and Aviation Operations, shall develop and submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Natural Resources and the Committee on Science, Space, and Technology of the House of Representatives a replacement and modernization plan for the NOAA fleet not later than 180 days after December 18, 2025, and every 2 years thereafter.

-**(b) Timing** The Plan required in subsection (a) shall be submitted to Congress within 30 days of October 29, 1992, and updated on an annual basis.

-**(c) Plan elements** The Plan required in subsection (a) shall include the following—
+**(b) Plan elements** The Plan required in subsection (a) shall include the following—

+(1) the number of vessels in operation in the NOAA fleet as of the date of submission of the Plan, a description of the status of those vessels, and a statement of the planned and anticipated service life of those vessels;

-(1) the number of vessels proposed to be modernized or replaced, the schedule for their modernization or replacement, and anticipated funding requirements;
+(2) a plan with respect to operation, maintenance, and replacement of vessels described in paragraph (1), including the schedule for maintenance or replacement and anticipated funding requirements;

+(3) the number of vessels proposed to be constructed by NOAA;

-(2) the number of vessels proposed to be constructed, leased, or chartered;
+(4) the number of vessels proposed to be acquired, leased, or chartered by NOAA;

-(3) the number of vessels, or days at sea, that can be obtained by using the vessels of the UNOLS;
+(5) the number of vessels, or days at sea, that can be obtained by using the vessels of the UNOLS;

-(4) the number of vessels that will be made available to NOAA by the Secretary of the Navy, or any other federal 11 So in original.
-Probably should be capitalized. official, and the terms and conditions for their availability;
+(6) the number of vessels that will be made available to NOAA by the Secretary of the Navy, the Director of the National Science Foundation, or any other Federal official, and the terms and conditions for the availability of those vessels;

-(5) the proposed acquisition of modern scientific instrumentation for the NOAA fleet, including acoustic systems, data transmission positioning and communication systems, physical, chemical, and meteorological oceanographic systems, and data acquisition and processing systems; and
+(7) the proposed acquisition of modern scientific instrumentation for the NOAA fleet, including acoustic systems, data transmission positioning and communication systems, physical, chemical, and meteorological oceanographic systems, and data acquisition and processing systems;

+(8) a plan for using small vessels, uncrewed systems, and partnerships to augment the requirements of NOAA for days at sea;

-(6) the appropriate role of the NOAA Corps in operating and maintaining the NOAA fleet.
+(9) the number of officers of the NOAA commissioned officer corps and professional wage mariners needed to operate and maintain the NOAA fleet, including the vessels identified under paragraph (3); and

-**(d) Contracting limitation** The Secretary may not enter into any contract for the construction, lease, or service life extension of a vessel of the NOAA fleet before the date of the submission to Congress of the Plan required in subsection (a).
+(10) current and potential challenges with meeting the requirements under paragraph (9) and proposed solutions to those challenges.

+**(c) Vessel procurement approval** The National Oceanic and Atmospheric Administration may not procure vessels that are more than 65 feet in length without the approval of the Assistant Administrator of NOAA for Marine and Aviation Operations.

 ### Statutory Notes

+#### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 8402(a)(2)(A), substituted “Secretary, acting through the Assistant Administrator of NOAA for Marine and Aviation Operations, shall develop and submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Natural Resources and the Committee on Science, Space, and Technology of the House of Representatives a replacement and modernization plan for the NOAA fleet not later than 180 days after December 19, 2025, and every 2 years thereafter.” for “Secretary shall develop and submit to Congress a replacement and modernization Plan for the NOAA fleet covering the years authorized under [section 891h of this title](./chapter-017-national-oceanic-and-atmospheric-administration.md#section-891h).”

+Subsec. (b).
+Pub.
+L. 119–60, § 8402(a)(2)(C), redesignated subsec. (c) as (b).

+Pub.
+L. 119–60, § 8402(a)(2)(B), struck out subsec. (b).
+Text read as follows: “The Plan required in subsection (a) shall be submitted to Congress within 30 days of October 29, 1992, and updated on an annual basis.”

+Subsec. (b)(1).
+Pub.
+L. 119–60, § 8402(a)(2)(D)(i), substituted “in operation in the NOAA fleet as of the date of submission of the Plan, a description of the status of those vessels, and a statement of the planned and anticipated service life of those vessels;” for “proposed to be modernized or replaced, the schedule for their modernization or replacement, and anticipated funding requirements;”.

+Subsec. (b)(2) to (10).
+Pub.
+L. 119–60, § 8402(a)(2)(D)(ii)–(viii), added pars.
+(2) and (3) and redesignated former pars.
+(2) to (5) as (4) to (7), respectively; in par.
+(4), substituted “acquired, leased, or chartered by NOAA” for “constructed, leased, or chartered”; in par.
+(6), substituted “the Director of the National Science Foundation, or any other Federal official” for “or any other federal official” and “the availability of those vessels” for “their availability”; struck out former par.
+(6), which related to the appropriate role of the NOAA Corps in operating and maintaining the NOAA fleet; and added pars.
+(8) to (10).

+Subsec. (c).
+Pub.
+L. 119–60, § 8402(a)(2)(E), added subsec. (c).

+Pub.
+L. 119–60, § 8402(a)(2)(C), redesignated subsec. (c) as (b).

+Subsec. (d).
+Pub.
+L. 119–60, § 8402(a)(2)(B), struck out subsec. (d).
+Text read as follows: “The Secretary may not enter into any contract for the construction, lease, or service life extension of a vessel of the NOAA fleet before the date of the submission to Congress of the Plan required in subsection (a).”

 #### Fishery Survey Vessel Acquisition
 Pub.
 L. 106–450, title III, Nov.
 7, 2000, 114 Stat.
-1945, provided that: “SEC.
+1945, as amended by Pub.
+L. 119–60, div.
+H, title LXXXIV, § 8402(b), Dec.
+18, 2025, 139 Stat.
+1910, provided that: “SEC.
 301. SHORT TITLE.“This title may be cited as the ‘Fisheries Survey Vessel Authorization Act of 2000’.
 “SEC.
-302. ACQUISITION OF FISHERY SURVEY VESSELS.“(a) In General.—The Secretary, subject to the availability of appropriations, may in accordance with this section acquire, by purchase, lease, lease-purchase, or charter, and equip up to six fishery survey vessels in accordance with this section. “(b) Vessel Requirements.—Any vessel acquired and equipped under this section must—“(1) be capable of—“(A) staying at sea continuously for at least 30 days; “(B) conducting fishery population surveys using hydroacoustic, longlining, deep water, and pelagic trawls, and other necessary survey techniques; and “(C) conducting other work necessary to provide fishery managers with the accurate and timely data needed to prepare and implement fishery management plans; and “(2) have a hull that meets the International Council for Exploration of the Sea standard regarding acoustic quietness. “(c) Authorization.—To carry out this section there are authorized to be appropriated to the Secretary $60,000,000 for each of fiscal years 2002 and 2003.”
+302. ACQUISITION OF FISHERY SURVEY VESSELS.“(a) In General.—The Secretary, subject to the availability of appropriations, may acquire, by purchase, lease, lease-purchase, or charter, and equip fishery survey vessels in accordance with this section and the NOAA Fleet Modernization Act ([33 U.S.C.
+891](./chapter-017-national-oceanic-and-atmospheric-administration.md#section-891) et seq.). “(b) Vessel Requirements.—Any vessel acquired and equipped under this section must—“(1) be capable of—“(A) staying at sea continuously for at least 30 days; “(B) conducting fishery population surveys using hydroacoustic, longlining, deep water, and pelagic trawls, and other necessary survey techniques; and “(C) conducting other work necessary to provide fishery managers with the accurate and timely data needed to prepare and implement fishery management plans; and “(2) have a hull that meets the International Council for Exploration of the Sea standard regarding acoustic quietness. “(c) Authorization.—To carry out this section there are authorized to be appropriated to the Secretary $60,000,000 for each of fiscal years 2002 and 2003.”

 #### Deactivation of NOAA Research Vessels
 Pub.
 L. 102–567, title IV, § 401(b)(4), Oct.
 29, 1992, 106 Stat.
-4291, provided that: “(A) Unless necessary for safety reasons, the Secretary of Commerce shall not deactivate the ALBATROSS IV (if active), until an equivalent replacement vessel is operational. “(B) The Secretary of Commerce shall notify the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Merchant Marine and Fisheries [now Committee on Science, Space, and Technology] of the House of Representatives 60 days prior to the proposed deactivation of any other research vessel of the National Oceanic and Atmospheric Administration, if an equivalent replacement vessel will not become operational at the time of deactivation.”
+4291, as amended by Pub.
+L. 119–60, div.
+H, title LXXXIV, § 8402(c), Dec.
+18, 2025, 139 Stat.
+1910, provided that: The Secretary of Commerce shall notify the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Natural Resources and the Committee on Science, Space, and Technology of the House of Representatives 60 days prior to the proposed deactivation of any other research vessel of the National Oceanic and Atmospheric Administration.”

 <a id="section-891c"></a>
 ## § 891c.
 Design of NOAA vessels
-**(a) Design requirement** Except for the vessel designs identified under subsection (b), the Secretary, working through the Office of the NOAA Corps Operations and the Systems Procurement Office, shall—
+**(a) Design requirement** Except for the vessel designs identified under subsection (b), the Secretary, acting through the Assistant Administrator of NOAA for Marine and Aviation Operations, shall—

 (1) prepare requirements for each class of vessel to be constructed or converted under the Plan; and

 (2) contract competitively from nongovernmental entities with expertise in shipbuilding for vessel design and construction based on the requirements for each class of vessel to be acquired.

-**(b) Exception** The Secretary shall—
+**(b) Exception** The Secretary, acting through the Assistant Administrator of NOAA for Marine and Aviation Operations, shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Natural Resources and the Committee on Science, Space, and Technology of the House of Representatives, as part of the annual update of the Plan required in [section 891b of this title](./chapter-017-national-oceanic-and-atmospheric-administration.md#section-891b), any existing vessel design or design proposals that meet the requirements of the Plan.

+### Statutory Notes

+#### Amendments
+2025—Subsec. (a).
+Pub.
+L. 119–60, § 8402(a)(3)(A), substituted “acting through the Assistant Administrator of NOAA for Marine and Aviation Operations” for “working through the Office of the NOAA Corps Operations and the Systems Procurement Office” in introductory provisions.

+Pub.
+L. 119–60, § 8402(a)(3)(B), substituted “, acting through the Assistant Administrator of NOAA for Marine and Aviation Operations, shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committee on Natural Resources and the Committee on Science, Space, and Technology of the House of Representatives,” for “shall—

-(1) report to Congress identifying any existing vessel design or design proposal that meets the requirements of the Plan within 30 days after October 29, 1992, and shall promptly advise the Congress of any modification of these designs; and
+“(1) report to Congress identifying any existing vessel design or design proposal that meets the requirements of the Plan within 30 days after October 29, 1992, and shall promptly advise the Congress of any modification of these designs; and

-(2) submit to Congress as part of the annual update of the Plan required in [section 891b of this title](./chapter-017-national-oceanic-and-atmospheric-administration.md#section-891b), any subsequent existing vessel design or design proposals that meet the requirements of the Plan.
+“(2) submit to Congress”,

+and struck out “subsequent” before “existing vessel design”.

 <a id="section-891d"></a>